|| Updated March 2015 ||

 - Ritz-Carlton Kapalua Bay.
 Kapalua is about 15 minutes north of Lahaina, so it feels like a real escape, but you’re still close to town.
 The Ritz property there was built up on a cliff, so it’s a downhill stroll to head to the beach, but if you’re only in it for the views (as I am), you won’t mind a bit.
 Service at the Ritz blew my mind – every last person we dealt was above and beyond.
 The rooms nailed that “upscale island” vibe, which is really tricky to do, and the spa…well, if I’d known how amazing it was, I’d have spent the entire day there.
 Bonus: You can get surprisingly good rates at the resort if you do a bit of research.

 To Buy.
 Oh, if I must find something not to love about Maui, it’s the shopping.
-But there were a few gems.
+You can only go into so many ABC stores and see the same collection of plastic clip-on plumerias and shell necklaces before you give up and head back to the pool (as you should).
+But there are a few gems.

-- I kind of loved the kitschy quality of Sir Wilfred’s, and their coffee was better than anyone’s.
+- I love the kitsch factor at Sir Wilfred’s, and their coffee is better than anyone’s, whether you’re looking for Kona or something less island-y.
 (Buy some Maui Upcountry guava butter while you’re there.
 It’ll change your life.)

-- I also loved Village Galleries in Lahaina – they have an art gallery and a gift shop, and both feature pieces from actual Maui artisans (instead of cheap souvenirs made in Taiwan).
+- I also loved Village Galleries in Lahaina, an art gallery and a gift shop featuring some really beautiful pieces from actual Maui artisans (unlike the cheap, Made in China fare you’ll find at most tourist traps).

-- Maui Hands, inside the Hyatt, has some gems mixed in with the usual tourist schlock – I fell hard for the art by Linda Whittemore and jewelry by Pratima Design.
+- Maui Hands, inside the Hyatt, has some gems as well – I fell hard for the art by Linda Whittemore and jewelry by Pratima Design.

 - If (and only if!) you’re already headed that way, the gift shop at the Bailey House Museum in Wailuku is a gem of a place, but it’s so out of the way of anything else, I’d hesitate to recommend it.
 Once we were there, though, we ended up finding nearly all of our souvenirs for friends, and a few things for ourselves.